 Cloud LMSs provide low cost, easy to use, modern solutions and are perfect for extended enterprise (non-employee) applications.
 They are built with the end-user experience first and administration second.
 They look and feel like Facebook or Amazon and lead the LMS industry in the cool factor feature sets of mobile, social and gamification.

 Industry LMSs are usually founded by people who are experts in a particular industry and that expertise is the key reason why you buy an industry LMS vs. a general purpose stand-alone, talent or cloud LMS.
-Industry LMSs are provided by associations, university education outreach and for profit training companies and can be internal employee or extended enterprise focused.
+Industry LMSs are provided by associations, university education outreach and for-profit training companies and can be focused either on employees or the extended enterprise.

 Extended enterprise LMS vendors try to target these unique extended enterprise owners and needs.
 Their solutions are not intended for internal employee use so they leave behind all terminology and concepts that do not apply to channel, distributor, member, customer or public audiences and add in a dose of cool and marketing.
 Extended enterprise solutions can be deployed in the cloud, private cloud and even on premise.
 Extended enterprise LMSs focus on the business of training.